 Are you tired, stressed, confused?
 Does your body ache?
 Do you have limitations or just lacking in energy?
 Do you have an on-going injury that just won’t heal.

 Yoga Therapy uses the tools of yoga to achieve specific outcomes according to the needs of the individual.
 It is the holistic process of empowering individuals to progress towards improved health and well-being through the applications of the teachings and practices of Yoga.
 Through a regimen of breathing exercises, relaxation techniques and yoga postures suited to individual needs, Yoga Therapy works with the individual on a one-to-one basis to prescribe practices attuned to the physical, emotional and physiological requirements to bring about renewed health and well-being.
+To further enhance well-being and holistic wellness, the principles and practices of Ayurveda are used to ensure complete lifestyle enhancement.

 As a self-empowering process, Yoga Therapy can lead to progressive healing in all areas of your life.
+Click on the link below to view the conditions that can be helped by Yoga Therapy.

 - Head To Toe Thinking